koshy123/IPC-Philly/README.md

 good luck

 ## Languages
-javascript, react.js, node.js, css, express.js
+javascript, react.js, node.js, css, express.js.

 ## Backend
 [github repo](https://github.com/koshy123/ipcBackend)
-the backend contains a contact form.
+the backend contains a contact form. we also did pull a backend api for the calender from tockify.

 ## Current Project
 Currently I am building a calender for the website.
 This is because the previous API calender I used asked me to sign up for a premium subscription.
 This calender will have full CRUD and only certain users can us it.